Beartime234/slack-pokequiz/docs/privacy.md

 To detect, prevent and address technical issues Transfer Of Data

-Your information, including Personal Data, may be transferred to — and maintained on — computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from your jurisdiction.
+Your information, may be transferred to — and maintained on — computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from your jurisdiction.

-If you are located outside New Zealand and choose to provide information to us, please note that we transfer the data, including Personal Data, to New Zealand and process it there.
+If you are located outside New Zealand and choose to provide information to us, please note that we transfer the data, including Personal Data, to New Zealand, Sydney and the United States and process it there.

 Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.